This post may contain affiliate links.

 It’s amazing how quickly you can cut through the clutter by stepping back and asking yourself what happened or what the point is.

-Say you’re writing a blog about training for a 5k.
+Say you’re writing a blog post about training for a 5k.
 Pretend we’re hanging out and I say, “Man, I’ve always wanted to do that but I stink at running.
 How do you do it?”

 Then answer the question, without thinking about it.
 Say it out loud.
 See where your brain starts.